-In 1982, Navratilova captured both the Wimbledon and French Open crowns, and would go on to lose only six matches from 1982 to 1984.
+In 1982, Navratilova captured both the Wimbledon and the French Open crowns, and would go on to lose only six matches from 1982 to 1984.
 In all, she won 18 Grand Slam singles titles, 31 Grand Slam women's doubles championships and 10 Grand Slam mixed doubles.
 Her greatest success came at Wimbledon, where she advanced to 12 singles finals, winning nine titles.
 Navratilova retired from singles play in 1994, but continued to play in doubles matches.
 In 2003, she won the mixed doubles championship at Wimbledon.
 Three years later, she repeated the accomplishment with a win at the U.S. Open.

 Coupled with Navratilova's on-court success came her openness about her sexual orientation.
 "I never thought there was anything strange about being gay," she wrote in her 1985 autobiography, Martina.
 She proposed to her girlfriend Julia Lemigova on the big screen at Arthur Ashe Stadium during the 2014 U.S. Open.
 The couple wed on December 15, 2014 in New York City.